devmonkey22/oso-casemgmt-django/README.md

 - `User`
   - System users as Case Workers, Supervisors, Auditors, etc.
 - `Role`
   - Job role that has associated permissions.
-Modeled using ``auth.Group`` model, but separated to prevent assigning users directly to the role (group) globally.
+Modeled after ``auth.Group`` model, but separated to prevent assigning users directly to the role (group) globally.
 Users can be assigned to this role through scoped models like ``CaseloadRole``.
   - Pre-defined roles include:
     - `Auditor Role` - Has `view` (read-only) access to various models.